-April 4 is Ramen Noodle Day!
-What better a place to celebrate than in Akihabara: one of Tokyo’s areas that is famous and popular among Japanese people and tourists alike.
-After World War II, many shops dealing in electronics and parts opened up in the area, earning Akihabara the now characteristic nickname of “electric town.”
+What better a place to discover Japan's incredible ramen than in Akihabara: one of Tokyo's areas that is famous and popular among Japanese people and tourists alike.
+After World War II, many shops dealing in electronics and parts opened up in the area, earning Akihabara the now characteristic nickname of "electric town."

 Today, Akihabara is known all around the world as the sacred city for every otaku and anime fan - and ramen is one of the area's signature dishes!

 Back when Akihabara was primarily known as Electric Town, the majority of visitors came for specialized shopping and hardly stayed longer than needed.

 Apart from that, the many electronics stores did not want a tenant next to them that handles a lot of water, which is another reason why there were barely any restaurants in the area at that time.
 Then, Akihabara’s most famous ramen shops were Isuzu, Ganko Ramen, and Kyushu Jangara Ramen – only the latter one is still in business.